 PC Command Listener Command-line Installation

 The MSI installation package can also be run from a command prompt or script using the Windows 'msiexec' command.
 When installing using 'msiexec' the configuration data can be passed on the command line using the --CONFIG parameter.
 The configuration will be written to the PC's program data directory, which is shared by all PC users.
-For example, to set the listen port to 9999 and disable notification messages:
+For example, to set the listen port to 8100, disable notification messages, and disable logging:

 Configuring the Server for the PC Command Listener

 In Profound UI versions Release 6 Fix Pack 6.0 and earlier, the default mode of operation for the PC Integration API is to use the Java applet.
 In those versions the configuration option pui["use pc listener"] must be set in order to use the Listener.
 With all versions, optionally pui["pc listener port"] must be set in order to use the Listener, depending on which TCP port your Profound UI instance expects the listener on.
 Options to configure the PC Command Listener are also provided in the Genie Administrator.
 If specified, these will take precedence.

 (Profound UI Version 5, Fix Pack 12.0 and earlier)